Khallister/rds/README.md

 - `--cache` / `--no-cache` — control file caching (default: enabled for `--watch`)
 - `--log` — enable verbose logging
 - `-o, --output <FILE>` — write results to JSON
+- `--resolve-concurrency <N>` — limit concurrent module resolution tasks (defaults to automatic tuning).
+Use this to control IO/concurrency during large analyses.
+- `--pre-scan` — when used with `--watch`, run a full initial analysis (circulars/tree) before starting watch mode; useful to ensure no existing circular dependencies are present since watch only re-scans changed files.

+Note: If you use `--watch`, the `--throw` option is ignored.
+Watch mode is long-running and intended to keep the process alive while monitoring changes, so the tool will not exit the process on circulars when running under `--watch`.
+If you need a failing CI-style run, use `--take`/`--throw` without `--watch` or use `--pre-scan` with `--watch` and run a separate short-lived check.

 ## Developer notes
 - CLI implementation: `src/cli/mod.rs` (current flags & defaults)